contentstack/datasync-content-store-mongodb/README.md

 [![Contentstack](https://www.contentstack.com/docs/static/images/contentstack.png)](https://www.contentstack.com/)

-## Contentstack Mongodb Content Connector
+## Contentstack Mongodb Content Store

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
 Build your application frontend, and Contentstack will take care of the rest.
 [Read More](https://www.contentstack.com/).

-The cotentstack-content-store-mongodb is part of [contentstack-sync utility's]() content storage drivers and is used to store data into mongodb.
+The cotentstack-content-store-mongodb is part of [contentstack-sync utility's]() content storage drivers and is used to store data in mongodb.
 Learn how Contentstack helps you store your data locally with the help of the Sync Utility [here]()

 Currently, Contentstack provides the following databases for storing synced data
 - [contentstack-content-store-filesystem]()